St Coletta Special Education Pcs

-- St. Coletta Special Education Pcs's student population of 251 students has grown by 37% over five school years.
+St Coletta Special Education Pcs's student population of 247 students has stayed relatively flat over five school years.

 |School Type||Special education school / Charter School|

 |Grades Offered||Grades Prekindergarten-12|

 |Total Classroom Teachers||27 teachers|

 St Coletta Special Education Pcs is ranked within the bottom 50% of all 208 schools in District Of Columbia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.